sbha/wordgame/README.md

 [1] "yes! +4"
 # Four letter words are worth 1 point, and each additional letter is worth another point.

-# Words must less than four letters are not accepted:
+# Words less than four letters are not accepted:
 wordgame('pie')
 [1] "Words must contain at least 4 letters"